What is conjunctivitis?

 - Avoid swimming in swimming pools if you have conjunctivitis.

-- Avoid close contact with people until you have used the antibiotics for 24 hours and if your eye does not have a lot of pus.
+Avoid close contact with people until you have used the antibiotics for 24 hours and if your eye does not have a lot of pus.
 Children can return to school or day care after they have had 24 hours of antibiotic treatment.
-This condition should be evaluated by the doctors at West Boca Eye Center immediately.

 When should I call my health care provider?

 Call your health care provider if: